-Kerry Babies: Grave exhumed in 1984 baby death investigation
+Kerry Babies: Remains exhumed in 1984 baby death investigation

 In January 2018, gardaí began a review of the Baby John case.

-A full DNA profile was generated from a 1984 blood sample and this evidence confirmed that Ms Hayes is not Baby John's mother.
+A full DNA profile was generated from a 1984 blood sample and this evidence confirmed that Ms Hayes was not Baby John's mother.

 The results led gardaí to issue a public apology to Ms Hayes for the stress and pain they put her through during the 1984 investigation.